 A rising stock market is not my friend.
 More expensive stocks and higher valuations puts me in the unfortunate position where new capital does not go as far.
 Higher priced stocks provide an equity investor a lower percentage of ownership of said companies when purchased at a static dollar amount, and also provide a lower long-term total return and lower entry yield.
 A stock market that experiences drastic upward moves may look good on paper, as the portfolio value will inevitably follow the market’s march higher, but these increased stock values only serve you if you sell your stocks.
 As a dividend growth investor, my primary goal is to build an ever-rising dividend income stream from great companies with economic moats and strong fundamentals.
 That stream is hard to increase if I’m selling stocks.

 This all being said, I also believe in finding value in all market conditions.
 I do not believe in market timing.
 If the DJIA falls 500 points tomorrow is it a good time to buy?
 How will you know?
 Maybe it’ll fall another 500 points the following day.
 I tend not to concentrate on the overall market valuations.
 I do use the DJIA, S&P 500 and Nasdaq numbers as rough overall guides to broad equity valuations, but it’s the individual companies I’m investing in, not the market.
 So, I decided to put further capital to work today.

 As part of my Recent Buy series, I try to let my readers know of any equities I purchase soon after the transaction is completed.
 This is just one way I try to document my progress toward early retirement and financial independence.

-I’ll update my Freedom Fund in early March to reflect my recent purchases.
+I’ll update my Freedom Fund in early October to reflect my recent addition.

 What are you buying?